FreekPaans/zabbix-tee-riemann/README.md

 # zabbix-tee-riemann

-zabbix-tee-riemann is a proxy for zabbix that forwards the data to both zabbix and riemamn.
+zabbix-tee-riemann is a proxy for zabbix that forwards the data to both zabbix and riemann.
 This allows you to use your existing zabbix configurations _and_ use the cool stuff from riemann.

 ## Usage